MCJack123/UnkrawerterGBA/README.md

 * `filename`: The path to the XM file to write to.
 * `trimInstruments`: Whether to remove instruments that are not used by the module.
 Defaults to true.
 * `name`: The name of the module; if unset then the module is named "Krawall conversion".
 Defaults to `NULL`.
+* `fixCompatibility`: Whether to attempt to fix some effects that behave differently in Krawall.
+This will modify the extracted patterns and reduces extraction accuracy, but improves playback accuracy.
+Defaults to true.
 * Returns: 0 on success, non-zero on error.

 ### Finding Krawall data structures in ROMs manually